 If you apply, you will need to show that the amount of money you request will make a real difference to your organisation’s future, for example by raising the standard of performance or achieving bigger audiences.

 Who Can Apply For A Grant

 Before you apply, please check whether your project falls within the Trust’s criteria for funding.
 We will only consider applications from organisations which are involved in theatre, music, dance or literature.
 You must be a Registered Charity.
 We prefer to support proposals which: help professionals to develop their careers and this should ideally include an element of genuine and significant mentoring or coaching.
 We prefer projects where our modest contribution to make a real difference.
 Please note that we do NOT support the following: drama training or academic studies; amateur productions; projects outside the UK.
 Grants will normally be in the range of £2,500-£5,000 and may sometimes be granted for more than one year.
 We ask organisations receiving a grant to wait three years before reapplying.

-There is no deadline for applications but the Trustees meet quarterly in March, June, September and December and applications should be received in good time before a meeting to be considered.
+There is no deadline for applications but the Trustees meet quarterly, usually in early March, June, September and December and applications should be received in good time before a meeting to be considered.
 Please ensure you take note of the application process below and allow sufficient time for your application to be reviewed.
 We do not make retrospective grants.

 How to Apply For A Grant

 Step 1 – Letter Requesting Support

 First, please write a short letter, preferably one but no more than two pages, perhaps with a publicity flyer.
 Submit your letter by email with a hard copy sent to the address below.
 In your letter please tell us: about your organisation, including its registered charity status, and the project you want us to support; how much money you are asking for; how your organisation will benefit from a grant and what will happen if you do not receive a grant.
 This request will be considered at the first available Trustees’ Meeting.